The Civil Parish of Crookham Village is located within the boundaries of Hart District and Hampshire County councils.

 Small businesses are located at Grove Farm and The Kilns within the old village with further light industrial areas and a garden centre immediately adjacent to the parish along Redfields Lane.

-Within the village there is a general store/post office/tea rooms, a Social Club and two public houses – the Black Horse in The Street and The Exchequer on Crondall Road.
+Within the village there is a general store/post office/tea rooms, a Social Club and two gastro pubs – The Spice Merchant in The Street and The Exchequer on Crondall Road not far from the canal.
 A Spar mini-supermarket, dentist and hairdresser can be found with Zebon Copse Estate at Frenchmans Creek.
 Further shopping and social facilities are available in Fleet town centre, approximately 1-1.5 miles away, whilst the Hart Leisure Centre on Hitches Lane lies just north of the parish boundary.